inhwaS/sfcity/README.md

 ### Backend
 1. From the directory root, change the folder by using `cd backend`
-2. Please update `.env` file with given keys
+2. Create `.env` file with given keys
 3. Run the command `python manage.py runserver`

 ### Frontend